oracle-livelabs/developer/db-application-development/adb-with-wallet/adb-with-wallet.md

     <if type="freetier">
     ![Check the workload type on the left.](images/compartment-name.png " Check the workload type on the left.")

-    > **Note:** Avoid the use of the `ManagedCompartmentforPaaS` compartment, as this is an Oracle default used for Oracle Platform Services.
+    > **Note:** Avoid using the `ManagedCompartmentforPaaS` compartment, as this is an Oracle default used for Oracle Platform Services.
    </if>

 5. This console shows that no databases yet exist.
 If there were a long list of databases, you could filter the list by the **State** of the databases (Available, Stopped, Terminated).
 You can also sort by __Workload Type__.
 In this example, __Data Warehouse__ is the workload type.